Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: PrISM datasets for precise studies of prediction scenarios

 Using the above criteria, we build \textsc{PrISM} datasets of (\emph{query}, \emph{prediction}) samples representative of each of four potential prediction scenarios: 1) generic language modeling, 2) random guesswork, 3) heuristics recall and 4) exact fact recall.
 In this section, we introduce definitions of the prediction scenarios based on our diagnostic criteria, illustrated in \Cref{fig:criteria-mechanisms}, and our method for producing the \textsc{PrISM} samples.
 Our goal is to create splits that contain a single prediction scenario rather than to identify all samples that correspond to that scenario.
 As such, we opt for stricter thresholds when needed to ensure high precision samples.
-Thus some examples of scenarios may be excluded as our approach is not intended to classify any instance into one of the four scenarios.
+Our approach is not intended to classify every instance into one of the four scenarios, but to produce high-quality examples of each one.

+For the collection of \textsc{PrISM} samples, we consider the top 3 model predictions.
+By looking at multiple top tokens we break the over-reliance of previous work on accuracy of the top prediction and account for a larger portion of the LM output distribution.

-\paragraph{Generic language modeling} We define all samples corresponding to (\emph{fact completion: False}) as representative of a generic language modeling scenario.
-The generic language modeling scenario corresponds to all LM inference processes unrelated to fact completion and we consider it a baseline group of prediction scenarios assumed to take place for generic model predictions, illustrated in \Cref{fig:mechanism_examples} \citep{haviv-etal-2023-understanding}.
+\paragraph{Generic language modeling} We define samples corresponding to (\emph{fact completion: False}) as representative of a generic language modeling scenario.

 Generic language modeling samples are retrieved from Wikipedia.\footnote{We use \texttt{20220301.en} from HuggingFace at \url{https://huggingface.co/datasets/wikipedia}} We follow an approach similar to that of \citet{haviv-etal-2023-understanding} to ensure that we only collect samples corresponding to generic language modeling and not fact completion.
 The extraction is done by sampling sentences that start with the subject of the article in order to comply with the causal nature of the models and to allow for causal interventions on the subject.
-We discard the sentence if its natural continuation begins with a capital or number (indicating this could be an entity and thus potentially fact completion).
+We discard the sentence if its natural continuation begins with a capital letter or a number (indicating this could be an entity and thus potentially fact completion).